U.S. seeks to play down Panetta's Afghan comments

 "This is exactly in line with the policy that we started back in the summer of 2011, transitioning leadership of combat operations from ISAF to Afghan forces and then progressively complete it by the end of 2014," he said.

-Panetta's comments ahead of the NATO defense ministers' meeting were also greeted with surprise in Kabul, where Karzai's government, threatened by the Taliban's insurgency, remains fragile.
+Panetta's comments ahead of the NATO Defence ministers' meeting were also greeted with surprise in Kabul, where Karzai's government, threatened by the Taliban's insurgency, remains fragile.

 A classified NATO report leaked to British media this week said that the Taliban remains confident it can retake control of Afghanistan.
 The document was based largely on interviews with captured Taliban members.